doccaz/kvm-scripts/README.md

 ================================================
 1. copy the "kvm-network-restart" script to your path (I recommend /usr/sbin).

-2. set it a executable:
+2. make it an executable:

        chmod +x /usr/sbin/kvm-network-restart